What Exactly is a Family Offense?

 Aggravated Family Offense

 Aggravated family offense is when someone commits specified misdemeanors within five years of having been convicted of another misdemeanor.
 Aggravated family offense is a class E felony.
+This was put into law in 2012 and was designed to limit repeat misdemeanor domestic violence offenders.
+In the past, those charged with misdemeanors were able to coast through the legal system with no real penalty.
+Now, those accused and convicted will face felony charges and state prison sentences.

 If a family offense has been committed against you, in addition to calling the police and filing criminal charges, you have the option of going to Family Court and filing a Family Offense Petition.
 In that Petition, you would set forth in detail the offense that was committed against you, who committed it, and the relief you are seeking.
 The most common form of relief sought is an Order of Protection.